tomwheeler/temporal-nyc-workshop-go/codespaces.md

 You're all set.
-Don't forget that you can Ctrl+click on the links displayed in the repository README to open the README for each individual exercise as you progress through the course:
+Don't forget that you can Ctrl+click on the links displayed in the repository README to open the README for each individual exercise as you progress through the workshop:

 ![11 — Exercise Readme](https://raw.githubusercontent.com/temporalio/temporal-learning/refs/heads/main/static/courses/common/codespaces/11-exercise-readme.png)